 Entry, Hall, and Living Space Modifications

 • Remove obstacles: Make hallways and living spaces as barrier-free as possible.
 Remove rugs and liners to prevent trips and falls.
-Use appropriate furniture and arrange it to create a path that enables homeowners to move around the space freely.
+Use appropriate furniture and arrange it to create a path that enables homeowners and guests to move around the space freely.

 • Widen hallways: Make your home wheelchair accessible by widening the hallways.
 Doorways, entryways, and hallways should be at least 36 inches wide.